MicrosoftDocs/m365copilot-docs/docs/declarative-copilot-manifest.md

 | `list_id`   | String | Optional.
 A unique GUID identifier for a list within a SharePoint or OneDrive site. |
 | `unique_id` | String | Optional.
 A unique GUID identifier used to represent a specific entity or resource. |

+> [!TIP]
+> For instructions on getting the unique identifiers for a SharePoint or OneDrive resource, see [Retrieving capabilities IDs for declarative copilot manifest](declarative-copilot-capabilities-ids.md).

 ##### Items by URL object

 The Items by URL object contains the following properties.